-The new web site of the Constitutional Court was launched in February 2005 to coincide with the tenth anniversary of the establishment of the Court.
-It includes full text and summaries of the judgments of the Constitutional Court, 1995 onwards, the interim (1993) and final (1996) Constitutions of South Africa, rules of the Court, biographical information on current and former judges, and access to the Library catalogue.
+The Constitutional Court of South Africa began hearings in 1995.
+Its present web site, launched in February 2005 to coincide with the tenth anniversary of the Court’s establishment, includes full text and summaries of judgments, 1995 onwards; the interim (1993) and final (1996) Constitutions of South Africa; rules of the Court; biographical information on current and former judges; and access to the Library catalogue.

 De Rebus is a monthly journal for South African attorneys, published by the Law Society of South Africa and covering developments in law, legal practice and the legal profession.
 A monthly column discusses new cases reported in the South African Law Reports.
 The archive of this electronic version covers the period 2012 onwards.